mathias82/installAndroidApk-startFridaServer-runBurpSuite/README.md

 # Install Apk-Start Frida Server-Run Burp Suite
-This is a bash script, it has a menu with dev tools like
+This is a shell script, it has a menu with dev tools like

 --Start frida server
 --Install android apk